mpremus/lmdb-php/README.md

 ##Documentation

-Here know more about LMDB visit official site http://symas.com/mdb For complete list of functions and descriptions visit http://symas.com/mdb/doc/group__internal.html
+Learn more about LMDB and visit official site http://symas.com/mdb For complete list of functions and descriptions visit http://symas.com/mdb/doc/group__internal.html For complete list if error codes on http://symas.com/mdb/doc/group__errors.html

 ####This is list of function available in PHP (same name as in original documentation) that have different number of parameters and/or return type:
 - MDB_env *mdb_env_create_swig();